NoamMichael/Confidence-Calibration/README.md

 ## Repository Information:

-To view information on our methodology and results please open the "ConfidenceCalibration" notebook.
+To view information on our methodology and results please open the **ConfidenceCalibration** notebook.

-To access data and documentation please see the "Data" folder.
+To access data and documentation please see the **Data** folder.

-To see graphs of final results from each version please see the "Results" folder.
+To see graphs of final results from each version please see the **Results** folder.